Summer is almost here! Can you feel the sunshine, the excitement, and the busy days ahead?

 I’d love to know how you plan on going towards a no waste kitchen?
 Please share in the comments below!

-When it comes to menu planning, these budgeting tips are going to transform how you view your grocery budget.
+When it comes to meal planning, these tips are going to transform how you view your grocery budget.
 There are so many simple tricks to help you create amazing meals for your family when you are on a tight budget.
 This post has some of the best!
 Armed with a few simple tricks up your sleeve, you can provide your family with delicious meals without breaking the bank.

 Create your menu with what you have on hand first.

-One of the best menu planning tips is to start not with what you want to buy, but what you already have on hand.
+One of the best meal planning tips is to start not with what you want to buy, but what you already have on hand.
 Look at your pantry, freezer and refrigerator for great starts to a meal.
 Utilize your on-hand items and limit your week to week expenses as much as possible focusing on fresh fruits and vegetables.

 Ask your butcher for budget cuts of meat.

-Not only can you watch for the sales on meat at your market or grocery store, but you can talk directly to the butcher.
+Not only can you watch for sales on meat at your market or grocery store, but you can talk directly to the butcher.
 Sometimes they will have meat that isn’t bad, but can be sold at a fraction of the regular price for some reason.
 End pieces of whole rib eyes can be found at low prices because they aren’t enough to be a “steak”.
 Ask for these bits and then cube for stews or braised beef dishes.
-Sometimes meat isn’t past the ‘best by’ date, but close to it and the butcher has to mark it down.
-Grab those mark downs and cook in advance to freeze for a later date or simply freeze the meat uncooked as soon as you bring it home.

 Use your slow cooker.

-Slow cooker or Instant Pot recipes are one of the best ways to stick to your menu plan as well as stay on budget.
-One of the best menu planning tips is to use those budget cuts of meat and tenderize them for amazing meals in your slow cooker or Instant Pot.
+Slow cooker or Instant Pot recipes are one of the best ways to stick to your meal plan as well as stay on budget.
+One of the best meal planning tips is to use those budget cuts of meat and tenderize them for amazing meals in your slow cooker or Instant Pot.
 A beef roast or whole chicken can feed your family several meals for half the price, but may not be as convenient or easy to cook in the oven.
 Use a slow cooker or Instant Pot and let them do the work for you.

 Start your own garden if possible.